T

 Clothing

-You'll be doing a lot of walking, especially in the city center and parks.
+You'll be doing a lot of walking, often on cobblestones.

 Munich weather can change rapidly, even within a single day.